 Much like an athlete, this discipline also requires that the sales rep be open to coaching and continuous improvement.
 While you can assess a candidate’s coachability by asking them to provide historical examples of where they were required to learn and assimilate new knowledge quickly or instances where they incorporated feedback provided by their manager, I prefer to assess the candidate real-time in the interview itself.
 I’ve found my coaching test works great, but you can leverage any exercise that requires the candidate to incorporate real-time feedback.

-Hey, if sales was easy we’d pay high school students minimum wage to do it instead of looking for experienced professionals who we incentivize with highly lucrative compensation plans!
-The fact is, sales is hard and the path to success is rarely as clear as we hope.
+Hey, if selling things was easy we’d pay high school students minimum wage to do it instead of looking for experienced professionals who we incentivize with highly lucrative compensation plans!
+The fact is, selling things is hard and the path to success is rarely as clear as we hope.
 With most sales cycles fraught with unrelenting adversity, the ability to think creatively is paramount.
 Double this in a startup environment where you’re often writing that playbook as you’re executing it!

 Creativity speaks to a candidate’s ability to adapt and explore solutions that move deals forward when faced with a challenge.
 Sales reps routinely field objections around things like cost, sources of urgency, and the need for lengthy free trials, but being able to comfortably handle a broad spectrum of challenges with less obvious resolutions is often a better indicator.